 A. To avoid a root canal, one should take good care of the decay.
 It is very important to identify the decay in the early stage and visit a dentist to get proper treatment without getting a root canal.
-This way, we can prevent the caries not extending to the pulp.
+This way, we can prevent caries not extending to the pulp.
 If it is in the early stage, it is possible to give conservative treatment.

 Q. When does a baby’s teeth typically fall?

 A. In general, the falling of teeth differs from one baby to another.
-It also depends on the age.
+It also depends on age.
 The upper front teeth usually fall between 9 and 11 years and they will get permanent teeth.
 The next teeth will shed off between 10 to 12 years.
 There is a particular sequence for the shedding of teeth and the arrival of new or permanent teeth.

 Q. Is obesity linked to dental problems?